h4rrytrum4n/american-election/readme.md

 python import_data.py
 ```

-### do the migrations and make sure you have sourced the env variables
+### Do the migrations and make sure you have sourced the env variables
 ```bash
 source .env
 ./manage.py migrate